sylvietrewhella/cave-escape/Documentation/Introduction to Games Programming C.md

   draw_sprite(game->player);
 }
 ```
-- Yet another procedure has been added to apply modular decomposition to our game. ```draw_game()``` has been created to house all the calls, which are responsible for drawing the game elements to the screen.
+- Yet another procedure has been added to apply modular decomposition to our game.
+The procedure```draw_game()``` has been created to house all the calls, which are responsible for drawing the game elements to the screen.

 #### Addition nine
 ```c